 In terms of quality and security, Google Cloud has already proven its worth to the largest companies: Airbus, Total, Orange and even Ubisoft trust it.
 Google Cloud takes advantage of the same advanced security tools as Google for data protection.
 It is an exceptionally qualitative and trusted host.

 Servers in Europe :

 It was important for us to choose a host whose servers are located in Europe so that they can be governed by the GDPR and not by third-party jurisdictions that are less careful about data privacy.
-Google Cloud has servers in Europe: personal data is stored on servers in Belgium, the Netherlands and the United Kingdom.
-With Brexit, the UK is leaving the European Union, which is why we will repatriate this data to Belgium beginning July 1, 2021.
+Google Cloud has servers in Europe: personal data is stored on servers in Belgium and the Netherlands.
 Data is replicated on several secondary servers, also located in the EU, to avoid data loss in the event of a server failure.

 Certified “Health data host” :